lastzero/liquidbytes-blog/content/contact/index.md

 Umsatzsteueridentifikationsnummer: DE189758973

-Some German words are so long that they have a perspective.
+Some German words are so long that they have a perspective.<br />
-— Mark Twain
+— Mark Twain in his 1880 book ‘A Tramp Abroad’

 ### Privacy Policy ###
 There are no cookies used on this site.
 Some content may be